camshepherd/GameOfLife3D/README.md

 # Game Of Life in 3D
-C++ rendering of Conway's Game of Life in three dimensions using OpenGL for rendering along with SFML and TGUI for the front-end.
+C++ simulation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) in three dimensions using [OpenGL](https://www.opengl.org/) for rendering along with [SFML](https://www.sfml-dev.org/) and [TGUI](https://tgui.eu/) for the front-end.
 # Platforms
 This has been tested and built for Windows 7,8, 8.1 and 10 in both 32 and 64-bit varieties.
 The solution should be able to be built without issue on both Linux and Mac as well due to all dependencies also being cross-platform.
 # About
 Developed using Visual Studio 2017, this was my third year University project.
 This is a reupload of the project.
 # Documentation
-The project is fully documented through doxygen and can be found [here].
-Upsettingly the creation of the documentation was totally pointless, but felt necessary to do.
+The project is fully documented through [doxygen](http://doxygen.nl/) and can be found [here].
+Upsettingly the creation of the documentation was ultimately totally pointless, but felt necessary to do.

 # Controls
 1. Use F1-6 keys to hide and show panels.